 This Vegan Mushroom Pasta is the absolute best!!
 It's quick and easy to make, loaded with meaty mushrooms and spinach simmering in a luxurious vegan mushroom sauce made with cashew cream.
-Ready in under 30 minutes, it's a delicious, nourishing weeknight pasta recipe to feed your family.
+Ready in 30 minutes, it's creamy and nourishing and will absolutely become a new go-to weeknight pasta to feed your family.

 As soon as the weather starts to cool off, I'm craving vegan comfort food.
 There's just something magical about a warm, creamy bowl of pasta that warms the body and soul.

-Just like my Vegan Creamy Tomato Pasta and Veggie Pesto Pasta, this mushroom pasta sauce is exploding with flavor and comes together in under 30 minutes.
+Just like my Vegan Creamy Tomato Pasta, Pasta with Cherry Tomato Sauce, and Lentil Bolognese, this mushroom pasta sauce is exploding with flavor and comes together in 30 minutes.
 It reminds me of a super creamy mushroom alfredo sauce.
 Needless to say, my family can't get enough of this pasta dish and neither can I!